 How Long Does it Take to Get an Associate Degree?

-Whether an online associate degree takes you more or less than 2 years to complete, the U.S. Bureau of Labor Statistics reports that earning this degree leads to higher earnings and lower unemployment.
-In 2019, individuals with associate degrees earned a median weekly salary of $887, compared to high school graduates who earned $746.
-Only 2.7% of associate degree holders were unemployed in 2019 compared to high school graduates, who had a 3.7% unemployment rate.
+Whether an online associate degree takes you more or less than 2 years to complete, the U.S. Bureau of Labor Statistics (BLS) reports that obtaining this degree leads to higher earnings and lower unemployment.
+In 2021, individuals with associate degrees earned a median weekly salary of $963, compared to high school graduates who earned $809.
+Only 4.6% of associate degree holders were unemployed in 2021 compared to high school graduates, who had a 6.2% unemployment rate.

 What is an Associate Degree?

 Simply stated, an associate degree requires that you earn 60 credits.
 That's half as many college credits as a bachelor’s degree.
 Not only is it a stepping stone toward a bachelor’s degree, but an associate degree gives you the latitude to either pursue general studies degree or narrow to a particular career field.

 For example, graduates with an associate degree in IT can apply to be a computer user support specialist — a position with a median salary of $57,910 in 2021, according to the BLS.
 And, the credits you earn can usually be applied toward a bachelor's degree in information technology or another related program.

 If you aren’t sure what you want to major in and are considering if an associate degree is worth it, keep in mind associate degrees can prepare you for entry-level jobs as well as fulfill the general education requirements in bachelor’s degree programs.